shreyasm-dev/LDC/outline.md

 ## The Plan

+We'll be primarily looking at general-purpose languages, although we may also touch upon DSLs.
+Unless time permits and there is interest, we probably won't be creating something very low-level.

-1. Begin by designing a language (and stdlib)
+1. Begin by designing a language (and standard library)
 2. Lexer and parser
 3. Type system?
 4. Interpreter